Trail YAML v2 Syntax¶

 - tap: "$50"

-# Non-recordable step — AI always handles this, recording is never overwritten
+# Non-recordable objective — AI always handles this, tools are never overwritten

 recordable: false